gavinbarrett/fresh-share/README.md

 # secret-fracture
-This is a small program for utilizing a Thresholded Secret Sharing Scheme (TSSS), allowing the use to fragment information such as lplaintext into n shares of information.
+This is a small program for utilizing a Thresholded Secret Sharing Scheme (TSSS), allowing the user to fragment information such as plaintext into n shares of information.
 A threshold will be specified as to how many of the n shares will be required for the program to reconstruct the secret.

 With this we can reliably fragment sensitive data such as bitcoin keys, master passwords, and EFT card numbers.